 Also in court Monday

-• A 32-year-old Fairlawn woman pleaded not guilty to her fifth felony charge since 2000.
+• A 32-year-old Fairlawn woman pleaded not guilty to her seventh felony charge since 2000.

 Jennifer L. Edwards is charged with robbery, a second-degree felony punishable by up to eight years in prison.